SecurityLab-UCD/SPAT/README.md

 should contain one Java class.
 For method-level code snippets, users need to warp each method with a "foo'' class.

-*[OutputDir]* is the directory path whre you want to store the transformed code snippets.
+*[OutputDir]* is the directory path where you want to store the transformed code snippets.

 *[PathofJre]* is the path of *rt.jar* (usually placed in